 Both classes include an introduction that covers general advice on how to source sustainably, as well as a demonstration of what to look for in fresh fish.

 Where to find it

-We love Sole of Discretion as they are an ethical and community interest company that operates on an ethos of full traceability and fair payment.
+We love Sole of Discretion as they are an ethical and community interest company that operates on an ethos of full tractability and fair payment.
 It’s also fantastically fresh, with fish arriving at our door in Central London either the same day or day after it’s been caught.
 They are available via Farmdrop.